raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 In the Perceus reference counting GC, memory blocks have mainly two _un-synchronized_ and _synchronized_ states represented by positive and negative counts respectively. heap blocks are _synchronized_ before they get shared with other threads and are never reverted back to _un-synchronized_ state once they get synchronized.
 But you may wonder if this is necessary or not.
 If we have a memory block with a reference count of 1, that also means it's not shared with any other threads anymore.
 So isn't it possible to use a common count value of 0 to represent unique references and reduce overhead of some atomic operations potentially?

-The answer is no because in that case we need to synchronize those references _un-synchronized_ back with drops of those references by the other threads with a release memory ordering.
+The answer is no because in that case we need to synchronize those references _un-synchronized_ back with drops of those references by the other threads with release memory ordering.
 For example, let's consider a situation where a thread shares a reference with the other thread:

 1. Thread A shares a reference with thread B.
 1. Some computation goes on...